mbridak/FieldDayLogger/README.md

 logs to the ARRL online [here](http://field-day.arrl.org/fdentry.php).
 An ADIF file will also be generated so you can merge contacts into your normal Log.

-We now have a group aggrigation server, The clients and server pass traffic over Multicast UDP.
+We now have a group aggregation server, The clients and server pass traffic over Multicast UDP.

 Read the manual [here](Manual.md)